 Nowadays, employers and job seekers alike are flocking to social media platforms to network or research a potential employee or employer.
 By following these simple do’s and don’ts, you won’t be caught off guard next time you apply for a position and your interviewer asks you to connect:

 A major ‘do’ for anyone, even if you are already employed, is to work on your online presence.

 A good start: Google yourself.
 Find out the websites you can currently be seen on.
-When I was applying for my present position, my boss found EVERYTHING with my name on it.
-She was able to find my old MySpace page from high school, my LinkedIn profile, and my Facebook page.
-I had nothing inappropriate on my social pages but the point is, she found them.
-Easily.
+Your interview might find your old MySpace page, your LinkedIn profile, and or your Facebook page.
+Even if you have nothing inappropriate on your social pages they can still easily be found.
 So, whether you’re job searching, coasting, or currently employed, locate all the websites you have an active account with.
 De-activate them if you are no longer using them, or change all settings to private.
 Then your boss won’t be able to see the Facebook photos you posted at 2am.

 In addition, while you clean up your existing social media accounts, don’t forget to consider joining LinkedIn if you haven’t already.

 LinkedIn has been dubbed ‘the Facebook with a tie,’ so make sure your account is polished.
 Many people are even using LinkedIn in place of a resume when job searching.
 Set up an account and start connecting with people both in and beyond your industry such as authors, bloggers, and anyone else who might be able to give you job search insight and tips.